dkrdj8989/docker-laravel-mysql-nginx/README.md

 To build the environment make sure you are in your projects root folder and run docker-compose build and let it run

 #install
-first of all
-create "www" folder in the root folder
 ```
 docker-compose build
 ```